Blog | Protenus

 It is critical for the board of directors to make patient data security a top priority.
 They must see it as an investment, rather than a business cost.
 Although it can certainly entail large upfront costs, the long-term benefits of proper patient data security will ultimately help an organization save money by preventing or at least mitigating healthcare data breaches.
 In a world where data breaches can cost millions of dollars and the aftereffects can linger for years, it is important for the board of directors to understand the threats facing their organization so that they can know the best way to invest in patient data security.
 In the next part of this two-part series, we will examine that last point in more detail, namely, how a board of directors can move from understanding the threats their organization face to actively working to thwart them.

-Download our Cost of a Breach white paper to learn all of the potential costs associated with a healthcare data breach.
+Download our Breach Barometer Report to learn all of the potential costs associated with a healthcare data breach.

 Subscribe by email